beve-org/beve/extensions.md

 For a single complex number the layout is: `HEADER | COMPLEX HEADER | value`

+> A complex value is a pair of numbers.

 For a complex array the layout is: `HEADER | COMPLEX HEADER | SIZE | data`

 > Three bits are used to align the left bits with the layouts for numbers.